matrix-org/matrix-spec/content/server-server-api.md

 Additionally, any keys that are known to have expired prior to the event's `origin_server_ts` are ignored.

-If all signatures from known keys are found to be valid, the expected content hash is calculated as described below.
+If all signatures from known unexpired keys from the originating server(s) are found to be valid, the expected content hash is calculated as described below.
 The content hash in the `hashes` property of the received event is base64-decoded, and the two are compared for equality.